-Will I have to continue to see the dentist after I have implants placed?
+Will I have to continue to see the dentist after I have dental implants placed?

-Your dental maintenance schedule should not need to be changed once you have the implant.
+Your dental maintenance schedule should not need to be changed once you have the dental implant.

 How long will implants last?

-You can be too young for implants, but you can never be too old!
+You can be too young for dental implants, but you can never be too old!

 The bones of your jaw need stimulation to retain their size and shape.
 The bone of your jaw gets this from adhering to the roots of your natural tooth.
 When a tooth or multiple teeth are lost, the bone tissue of the jaw begins to dissolve or reabsorb around that area.
 Over time this can alter the shape of the jaw and the fit of the dentures.
 An implant replicates the roots of your teeth and maintains facial structure.